The LSAT as a Predictor of Success in Law School

 LSAT Scores and Bar Passage Rates

 According to an article published in U.S. News & World Report, there is a notable connection between law schools' average LSAT scores and their bar passage rates.
-Because each state administers its own bar exam, the author compared the passage rate for each institution with the state average.
-Alumni of the 10 law schools with the highest average LSAT scores outperformed overall state bar passage rates by an average of 29 percent.
+Because each state administers its own bar exam, the author of the article compared the passage rate for each institution with the state average.
+Alumni of the 10 law schools with the highest average LSAT scores outperformed overall state bar passage rates by an average of 29%.
 Graduates of the 10 programs with the lowest mean LSAT scores underperformed state rates by 17 percent on average.
 Additionally, an LSAT score/bar passage rate analysis conducted at the University of Denver Law School found a "medium positive relationship" between the two.
-This research suggests an additional benefit for high-quality LSAT prep, but stakeholders should remember that correlation is not necessarily causation.
+While limited, this research suggests an additional benefit for high-quality LSAT prep, but stakeholders should remember that correlation is not necessarily causation and other factors may play a role.

 The LSAT and Other Metrics of Success

-As suggested by the previous paragraph, LSAT scores are linked to metrics of success (graduation rates, employment rates, starting salaries, etc.) only in terms of their association with elite programs.
-To put it simply, the best law schools produce the best outcomes, and these institutions also expect the highest LSAT scores from their applicants.
-It would be extremely difficult to isolate the effects of the LSAT on these outcomes, and to the best of our knowledge, no researchers have yet attempted to do so.
+As suggested by the previous paragraph, LSAT scores are linked to commonly used metrics of success (graduation rates, employment rates, starting salaries, etc.) only in terms of their association with elite programs.
+To put it simply, the best law schools produce the highest bar passage rates, and these institutions also expect the highest LSAT scores from their applicants.
+It would be extremely difficult to isolate the effects of the LSAT on graduation rates, employment rates, starting salaries, and outcomes traditionally associated with success, and to the best of our knowledge, no researchers have yet tried to do so.